boost-ext/di/doc/user_guide.md

 ###Annotations

-Annotations are intrusive, additional informations, specified along with the type in order to refer to given type by the annotation instead of type it self.
-Useful, when there are more than one type of the same parameters in constructor parameters.
+Annotations are type properties specified in order to refer to a type by the name instead of the type it self.
+They are useful when constructor has more than one parameter of the same type.
+For example, `T(int, int)`.

 <a id="di_named"></a>
 --- ***(named = name)*** ---